audiobookshelf/audiobookshelf-api-docs/source/includes/_schemas.md

 --------- | ---- | -----------
 `libraryItemId` | String | The ID of the library item that contains the podcast.
 `metadata` | [Podcast Metadata](#podcast-metadata) Object | The metadata for the podcast.
 `coverPath` | String or null | The absolute path on the server of the cover file.
-Will be `null` if there is no cover.
+It will be `null` if there is no cover.
 `tags` | Array of String | The podcast's tags.
 `episodes` | Array of [Podcast Episode](#podcast-episode) | The downloaded episodes of the podcast.
 `autoDownloadEpisodes` | Boolean | Whether the server will automatically download podcast episodes according to the schedule.